LNP-WG/lnp-node/README.md

   over bitcoin and lightning network
 * [BP Node](https://github.com/LNP-BP/bp-node) for indexing bitcoin blockchain (you may think of it as a more efficient Electrum server alternative)
-* Bifrost – node for storing/passing client-side-validated data with watchtower functionality and used for Storm/RGB/DEX infrastructure

 Other third parties provide their own nodes:
 * [Keyring](https://github.com/pandoracore/keyring) for managing private key